 What is it: Epic of Gilgamesh

-The “Epic of Gilgamesh” is rich in symbolism and universal themes that resonate to this day.
-The friendship between Gilgamesh and Enkidu is one of the earliest literary examples of a deep and transformative relationship, showing how human connection can change a person for the better.
+The "Epic of Gilgamesh" is rich in symbolism and universal themes that resonate to this day.
+The friendship between Gilgamesh and Enkidu is one of the earliest literary examples of a profound and transformative relationship, showing how human connection can change a person for the better.
 Gilgamesh's quest for immortality is a reflection on the human condition and the inevitability of death, themes that continue to be explored in contemporary literature and philosophy.
 Furthermore, the work offers a fascinating insight into the mythology and religion of ancient Mesopotamia, with its capricious gods and beliefs about the afterlife.

-In terms of cultural impact, the “Epic of Gilgamesh” has influenced countless literary and artistic works over the centuries.
+In terms of cultural impact, the "Epic of Gilgamesh" has influenced countless literary and artistic works over the centuries.
 Its narrative and themes have been reinterpreted and adapted in different cultural contexts, from classical to modern literature.
-The work has also been the subject of academic study in several disciplines, including literature, history, archeology and religious studies.
-The “Epic of Gilgamesh” continues to be an inexhaustible source of inspiration and reflection, demonstrating
+The work has also been the subject of academic study in various disciplines, including literature, history, archaeology, and religious studies.
+The "Epic of Gilgamesh" continues to be an inexhaustible source of inspiration and reflection, demonstrating